Info for Current Students

 - Snacks or beverages

 Foreign trip note: In order to receive reimbursement for your actual expenses on a foreign trip, it is best to submit the receipt with a copy of your credit card statement.
 Your credit card statement will show the amount you were actually charged in US dollars.
-If you do not have a credit card statement, the website http://www.oanda.com should be used convert receipts in foreign dollars into US dollars.
+If you do not have a credit card statement, Oanda.com should be used to convert receipts from foreign currency to US dollars.

-When you are processing your travel forms, please go to the Finance Department website to get the most current forms.
+When you are processing your travel forms, please use the most current forms.
 Outdated forms will be rejected by Accounts Payable and sent back to process on the correct form.